Updated March 29, 2021.

 - The estimate includes one month of rent, and is based on a combination of square footage and location.

-- These estimates include construction costs (labor and material) for typical tenant improvements and remodeling necessary to prepare a site for operation of a Store.
+- These estimates include construction costs (labor and material) for typical tenant improvements utilizing a general contractor approved or authorized in writing by GFG Management and/or the franchisor, and remodeling necessary to prepare a site for operation of a Store.
 The estimates also include construction management costs, general conditions, builders’ risk/liability insurance, and financing costs.

 11. Utility Deposits: $2,200 to $3,000